NativeScript/nativescript-dev-debugging/README.md

 Recommended for plugins that **have not used** the [NativeScript plugin seed](https://github.com/NativeScript/nativescript-plugin-seed) as a starting point.
 The post install script will ask for the following configuration settings of your plugin's structure:

 - The "path" to the folder which hold your plugin's TypeScript/JavaScript and package.json
+- The "path" to the folder which hold your plugin's 'platforms' contents ('android' and 'ios' folders)
 - The "path" to the native iOS source code of the Xcode project from which the iOS framework of your plugin has been build
 - The name of the name of the iOS framework of your plugin
 - The "path" to the native Android source code of the Android Studio project from which the Android library of your plugin has been build